ktzkvin/SuperMinerBros/README.md

 ## 📊 Game Features

 ### Level System
-Each level introduces new enemies, environments, and objectives.
+Each level introduces new enemies, environments and objectives.
 Progress is saved automatically.

 ### Enemies
 - **Slimes**: Basic enemies that move left and right.